Melodic Minor Scale for Guitar: 5 Shapes, Patterns & the One-Note Shortcut

 Melodic minor scale formula

 The whole and half step formula for the melodic minor scale is whole, half, whole, whole, whole, whole, half.
-Here is an example of applying this formula to a C melodic minor scale:
+Here is an example applied to the C melodic minor scale:

 Melodic minor scale in all keys